-A pre-approval is basically a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate (under certain circumstances).
+A loan pre-approval is basically a promise from the lender that you’re qualified to borrow up to a certain amount of money at a specific interest rate (under certain circumstances) for your mortgage loan program.
 A pre-approval aids you in several ways in your home purchasing process:

 - It lets you know what your financial limits are in your home search.